Apsat (mythology): Ossetian people

-To the Ossetian people, Apsat is called Avsati or Æfsati, and he is regarded as the primary deity of the hunt.
+To the Ossetian people, Apsat is called Æfsatī, and he is regarded as the primary deity of the hunt.
 He appears as such in the Ossetian epic called the Nart saga.
-Ossetian hunters referred to game as Æfsati's cattle (Æfsatijy fos).
+Ossetian hunters referred to game as Æfsatī's cattle (Æfsatijy fos).
 Hunters would make offerings and sing hymns begging his favor, and if successful in the hunt, would offer roasted organs such as the heart or the liver for thanks.
 He is most commonly portrayed as elderly, bearded, and either one-eyed or blind.
 It was said that he dwelt in a hut deep in the forest with his wife and daughters, and would occasionally permit huntsmen to marry his daughters.
 Occasionally he was portrayed as a man with antlers or an animal with a white coat.

 Other traditions

 The Karachay people of the North Caucasus revered Apsat as Apsatı or ApsatƏ, god of hunting and prey.
 His daughter Fatima was known for her beauty.
-Like the Ossetian Æfsati, Apsatı often took the form of a white goat.
+Like the Ossetian Æfsatī, Apsatı often took the form of a white goat.